 - Fly to Traveltown with Holidayair on flights costing £99 outbound and £9.99 back, and while it's over £100 in total, as no single ticket was over £100, you're not protected.
-Yet if Holidayair had only sold return journeys and you bought a specific £109 return ticket, then you would be covered.
+Yet if Holidayair had only sold return journeys and you bought a specific £109 return ticket, then you'd be covered.

 - Alternatively, if a suit jacket and trousers are individually priced at £60 each, you're not covered, but if you buy the suit as a whole for one price of £120, you are covered.

 This can get more complicated though.
 If the company links the transaction together, for example by giving a special offer if two flights are purchased together, then you should be covered.

 This hasn't been tested yet

 This information is based on conversations with eminent legal brains and Trading Standards.
 Yet this part of the law hasn't been tested in court so far.

-Therefore, if in doubt, it's always worth contacting your credit card company to make a claim.
-If you consider it to be a ‘single item', make sure that's how you phrase it to the card company.
-Please report your experiences in the single item claims thread to help others in a similar boat.
+Therefore, if in doubt, it's always worth contacting your credit provider to make a claim.
+If you consider it to be a ‘single item', make sure that's how you phrase it.
+Please report your experiences in the single item claims thread to help others.